 ~Jaydin C., Class of 2019

 "Yea is amazing!
-I worked with her as a colleague several years ago and still miss so many aspects of being able to work in partnership with her.
 She is a fabulous team player who embodies cooperative partnership and always brings positivity to the forefront of every connection, project, and meeting.
 She is creative, energetic, and flawless in her ability to design and implement projects from start to finish.
 She is compassionate, caring and can equally give 100% of her attentiveness and care to teens as well as adults.
 She is a true star in the world of education and if given a choice, I would gladly work alongside Yea at any time!"